mkdocs/mkdocs/docs/user-guide/configuration.md

 There are two options for prebuilding the index:

-Using [Node.js] setting `prebuild_index` to `True` or `node`.
+Using [Node.js] by setting `prebuild_index` to `True` or `node`.
 This option requires that Node.js be installed and the command `node` be on the system path.
 If this feature is enabled and fails for any reason, a warning is issued.
 You may use the `--strict` flag when building to cause such a failure to raise an error instead.

-Using [Lunr.py] setting `prebuild_index` to `python`.
-Lunr.py is installed
-as part of mkdocs and guarantees compatibility with Lunr.js even on languages other than English.
-If you find substantial inconsistencies or problems please report it on [Lunr.py's issues] and fall back to the Node.js version.
+Using [Lunr.py] by setting `prebuild_index` to `python`.
+This option requires that Lunr.py is installed in your Python environment (`pip install lunr`).
+For support of languages other than English, `lunr[languages]` also needs to be installed.
+If you find substantial inconsistencies or problems please report them to [Lunr.py's issues] and fall back to the Node.js version.

 !!!
 Note